veda-grace-clinic/www.vedagraceclinic.com/README.md

 1. Install Docker

+2. Install Composer

 # Local Development
 Theme development should occur in the `site/wp-content/themes` directory.
 Likewise, any custom plugin development should occur in the `site/wp-content/plugins` directory.

-If you want to include additional plugins, without needing to modify the plugin files, simply reference the plugin from `wpackagist.com` via the `site/composer.json` file - it will be installed to WordPress during image built time.
+If you want to include additional plugins, download & install them with composer by simply referencing the plugin from `wpackagist.com` via the `site/composer.json` file.

-If you do need to include plugins that require customizations to its files, then you will need to manually include that plugin and its file within the `site/wp-content/plugins` directory.

 To start up the wordpress environment locally, simply run `docker-compose up --build`